 Diffuser vs. Air Purifier vs. Humidifier

-For instance, as an air purifier, they’re much more limited at reducing household contaminants and odors then say an air purifier that uses a HEPA and carbon filter design.
+Take the Revitalizer for instance, as an air purifier, they’re much more limited at reducing household contaminants and odors then say an air purifier that uses a HEPA and carbon filter design.

 As a humidifier, they are also limited and only really claim to lightly humidify the room as the air is being released from the machine.